 Six European sites outside the National Park boundary were scoped out of the HRA as there will be "No Likely Significant Effect" on these sites as a consequence of the Strategy.
-This conclusion included consideration of the Preferred and Potential areas for native woodland creation identified on Map 4 of the Strategy (the key spatial element of the Strategy).
+This conclusion included consideration of the Preferred and Potential areas for native woodland creation identified on the Native Woodland Creation Opportunities map (Page 23 of the Strategy and interactive online map) which is the key spatial element of the Strategy.
 Further details of the sites and the reasons they have been scoped out of the assessment can be found in Table 2 below.